Comerstar/See/readme.md

 ### 1.3 - Pointer Parallelism

 Any code which defines multiple pointers will treat each pointer as a thread, and so they will run in parallel.
+The board state, is locked as appropriate between multiple threads using the Multiple-Readers Single-Writer pattern of locking.
+This is done because most of the accesses to the board are pointers reading the line of sight.

 ## Section 2 - Line of Sight Functional Overview